ssmythe/learn_mandarin_chinese/README.md

 When you need a break from your textbook work, have fun with graded readers!

 - [Step by Step Graded Readers Level A][12]
+- [Step by Step Graded Readers Level B][13]
+- [Step by Step Graded Readers Level C][14]
-- Follow the same method steps for the textbook lesson dialog section listed above (ignoring workbook and grammar notes)
+- Follow the same method steps for the textbook lesson dialog section listed above (ignoring what doesn't apply)
 - Strive to be able to read aloud each book all the way through without stopping to figure something out!

 ## Watch movies with Chinese dialog

-Watching movies with Chinese dialog (especially those with Chinese character subtitles if you can find them) can be an fun way to listen and read Chinese!
+Watching movies with Chinese dialog, especially those with Chinese character subtitles (if you can find them), can be an fun way to listen and read Chinese!

 At first, you may want to turn on English subtitles just to get the meaning of the movie.
 After that, flip on Chinese subtitles.
 If there are Chinese and English audio tracks, try watching it once with one, and then again with the other.
 Have fun with it.